esmith818/esmith818.github.io/_posts/about.md

 permalink: /about/
 ---

-## The Author
+## Professional

 I am a graduate of NC State University who switched from Computer Science to Business back in the late 1980s after deciding I did not want to spend my life sitting in front of a computer.
 Terminator seemed like science fiction and Wall-E had not been released yet so the idea of life without computers still seemed viable.

-But with a so-so GPA, my new outlooks were bank teller and superstore manager so I opted to enroll at a technical school to learn about computer graphics.
-That led to a career in printing.
-I've stayed in the print communications industry ever since while serving in mulitple roles including preflight, prepress, systems administration and variable data.
-I currently wear mulitple hats as I shuffle between [Drupal](https://www.drupal.org/) and [WordPress](https://wordpress.org/) development, some JavaScript coding, and learning how to load test with [jMeter](https://jmeter.apache.org/).
+After college, I found my way into printing.
+I moved quickly from prepress into variable data where I was able to return to programming, albeit using a language that didn't exist back in college.
+This led to working with developers to produce B2B websites that generated print content on the fly.
+From there it was a natural transition from back-end to front-end where I could merge my JavaScript skills with PHP and Python.

+When an opportunity opened up to move into a project manangement and analyst role, I jumped.
+This position allows me to apply my technical background in finding ways to automate and improve existing processes.

-## The Website
+## Personal

-When I'm not working, I enjoy tinkering with technology.
-I tend to get interested in something until I figure out how it ticks and then move on to the next puzzle.
-As a result, I don't have a strong command of any one discipline, but rather a vague understanding of how many things work.
-Combine that with a terrible memory and you have a guy who has forgotten much of what he learned.
-Thank God we have the internet now so that we can write down information as we gather it to review later when it is needed again.
-The reason this site has any chance of making it past my interest in [Jekyll](https://jekyllrb.com/) and [git](https://git-scm.com/) is that hosting is free with my [GitHub](https://github.com) account.
+When I'm not improving client solutions, I enjoy tinkering with technology.
+I never cared for learning by completing simple tutorials, preferring instead to apply a solution to a existing problem.

+This has led to an automated home theater setup, a whole-house ad blocking solution, a scripted bot for filtering important announcements through a centralized Twitter account, and a custom Garmin watch face to promote a men's fitness group I am a proud member of.

+I currently sit on boards for my fitness group, my church and my neighborhood.
+In each case, I am always seeking out ways to apply order, automation and improvement.
+If you know of an oportunity that would benefit from these actions, let me know -- I am always looking for the next challenge!